Ideamaxwu/biggy/beta_src/biggy/src/main/java/edu/helpal/datar/biggy/examples/README.md

-# These are some examples using biggy to build your own BDMS.
+# biggy, build your own BDMS.

 ## Guide for Framework Writers
 how to contribute to the biggy framework?